Rigshospitalet-KFNM/DicomNode/docs/source/documentation/gpu_programming.rst

 as I didn't really have a good look of the landscape I picked something that could get the job done and not the "best" choice.

+As a rule of thumb, it will be compiled with the latest version of CUDA/GCC/C++ standard.
+However most of the base is C++20 and using CUDA 11.0 or later.

 I would have looked more into boost's python bindings, but it's whatever.

 This story starts in the *setup.py* where the script checks if the CUDA compiler